thanasisn/SDR_enhancement_LAP/Article_B7/Article_B7_ΑΒ_NA.md

 OIR can exceed the TSI even by more than
 $400\frac{\text{W}}{\text{m}^{2}}$, while in $75\text{\%}$ of the cases the OIR is below $200\frac{\text{W}}{\text{m}^{2}}$.
 The OIR for the most frequent ECEs ranges between 140 and 180 W/m^2^.
-These finding s are in accordance with the results of Vamvakas, Salamalikis, and Kazantzidis (2020), the only difference being that the OIR values reported for are higher than those for Thessaloniki.
+These findings are in accordance with the results of Vamvakas, Salamalikis, and Kazantzidis (2020), the only difference being that the OIR values reported for are higher than those for Thessaloniki.

 ![Figure 3.6: Distribution of ECE above clear sky threshold, for cases that are exceeding the